vrianta/agai/readme.md

 A **Controller** is a Go struct that handles HTTP requests for a specific route.
 It defines handler functions for HTTP methods (GET, POST, etc.), manages session data, and renders views (templates).

 ### Controller Structure
 A controller is defined as a variable of type `Controller.Struct`.
-The main public fields and methods are:
+The main public FieldTypes and methods are:

-#### Public Fields
+#### Public FieldTypes
 - **View**: The name of the view (template) directory for this controller.
 Example: `"home"` (looks for templates in `Views/home/`).
 - **GET, POST, DELETE, PATCH, PUT, HEAD, OPTIONS**: Handler functions for each HTTP method.
 Each receives the controller as `self` and returns a `Template.Response` (a map of data for the template).